kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 = 50 points awarded for a constructor that finishes with a doublle podium.
 This will not be awarded every race.

+#### Fastest Pit Stop

+= 20 points awarded for the constructor with the fastest pit stop.
+This bonus will be earned every race.
+If two constructors tie, both constructors get full points.

+#### First Initial Pit Stop

+= 10 points awarded for the constructor with the first initial pit stop for either of their drivers.
+This will be awarded once per race.

+#### Last Initial Pit Stop

+= 10 points awarded for the constructor with the last initial pit stop for their second driver to pit.
+This will be awarded once per race.

+#### Pit Stops Under Three (3) Seconds

+= 10 points awarded for each pit stop under three seconds for either of the constructors' drivers.
+This can be awarded multiple times per race per team.

+#### Pit Stops In the First Seven (7) Laps

+= 10 points awarded for each pit stop in the first seven laps for either of the constructors' drivers.
+This can be awarded multiple times per race per team.

+#### Pit Stops In the Last Seven (7) Laps

+= 10 points awarded for each pit stop in the last seven laps for either of the constructors' drivers.
+This can be awarded multiple times per race per team.

 #### Carnage Bonus (Constructor)

 = 100 points awarded to the owner of the F1 constructor who has both F1 constructor drivers involved in the same crash / incident, resulting in both drivers receiving a DNF classification.
 Other drivers may be involved in the crash / incident as well, it does not need to be limitied to the two teammates.
 It is possible to combine this with the drivers version of the carnage bonus for a 200 point bonus.

+### Constructor Lost Points

+#### Pit Stops Over Four (4) Seconds

+= 10 point deduction (-10) for each pit stop over four seconds for either of the constructors' drivers.
+This can be awarded multiple times per race per team.

+#### Not Putting a Tyre On Correctly and Releasing the Car from the Pit Lane

+= 50 point deduction (-50) if a driver is released from the pits without their tyre correctly secured.

+#### Breaking Parc Ferme

+= 25 point deduction (-25) if a constructor breaks Parc Ferme.

+### DNF Classification for Shit Car

+= 50 point deduction (-50) if a driver receives a DNF for a mechanical malfunction on the car.
+The malfunction must not be caused by any contact or incident.

+#### Unsafe Release from Pits

+= 20 point deduction (-20) if a driver receives a penelty for unsafe release from the pits.

 ---